roclas/pomParser/README.md

 but you don't really like them or they are very hard to install or to use?

-pomParser creates an html document showing your POM dependency trees, whith hyperlinks between project names, where you can search and navigate both ways: which projects depend on certain project, and on which projects depends certain project
+pomParser creates an html document showing your POM dependency trees, whith hyperlinks between project names, where you can search (and navigate) both ways: which projects depend on certain project, and on which projects certain project depends

 <br /><br />